SMART: Self-Aware Agent for Tool Overuse Mitigation: Preliminary Study Details

 \subsection{Agent Experiment Details}

-The system instruction that we provide to both the XAgent and AgentGPT is:
+The system instruction that we provide to both the XAgent and AgentGPT is: {

-For LM-driven agent systems, we first prompt GPT-4o with all the questions from the GSM8K test set without using any tools.
+} For LM-driven agent systems, we first prompt GPT-4o with all the questions from the GSM8K test set without using any tools.
 We then filter out only the questions that GPT-4o can correctly answer through pure text-based reasoning.
 From this refined dataset, we randomly sample 50 questions to evaluate AgentGPT and XAgent’s performance.
-Surprisingly, despite the core model being capable of solving all sampled questions without external tools, it still heavily relies on tools during reasoning, leading to tool overuse. \Cref{fig:preliminary_agent} presents a case study illustrating a specific instance of tool overuse by both agents.
+Surprisingly, despite the core model being capable of solving all sampled questions without external tools, it still heavily relies on tools during reasoning, leading to tool overuse.